-Serve: This dish is as good served cold as it is hot!
+Serve: Chicken with peppers is as good served cold as it is hot!
 I do recommend you keep the juices with it when serving hot over rice or quinoa.

 For a lower carb option try making zoodles.

-- Seasonings: Feel free to add additional seasonings to your chicken!
+- Seasonings: Feel free to add additional seasonings to your chicken bell pepper recipe!
 Italian seasoning, oregano, paprika or even taco seasoning.